johannschopplich/unocss-cli/README.md

 ## Options

-> Inspect all available options with `unocss-cli --help`.
+> Inspect all available options with `unocss --help`.

 ### `--out-file`